Nadinehijazi/dispatch-agent/README.md

 Dispatch AI Agent is an NYC 311 complaint triage system implemented as a ReAct agent.
 Given a citizen complaint, the agent iterates through Thought -> Action -> Observation cycles and decides what to do next: parse the complaint, retrieve similar historical cases, ask for missing information, run LLM disambiguation, escalate immediately, or finalize a dispatch decision.

-The system is built to satisfy the course requirement that the project be agentic rather than a fixed automation pipeline.
-Retrieval is optional, LLM use is selective, and emergency or irrelevant cases can stop early without wasting steps.

 ## What The Agent Does